MlgEpicBanana69/Inventory_Kamera/README.md

 #### What Languages does Inventory Kamera support?

 Inventory Kamera only supports _**English**_ currently.
 This limitation is due to only having a trained dataset available for the English language.
 The in-game "Game Langugae" option must be set to Engish.
 Scanning efficiency is not guaranteed for other languages.
 More languages may be implemented in the future but there are no current plans.

-#### I need help!
-Where can I go?

-Help may be found in the [Inventory Kamera discussion forum](https://github.com/Andrewthe13th/Inventory_Kamera/discussions) or in the [Inventory Kamera Discord](https://discord.gg/zh56aVWe3U).

 ## License